coolnikitav/CodingLearning/computer-architecture/000-review-questions.md

+## 12 - 2.9
+You are investigating the possible benefits of a waypredicting L1 cache.
+Assume that a 64 KB four-way set associative singlebanked L1 data cache is the cycle time limiter in a system.
+As an alternative cache organization you are considering a way-predicted cache modeled as a 64 KB direct-mapped cache with 80% prediction accuracy.
+Unless stated otherwise, assume that a mispredicted way access that hits in the cache takes one more cycle.
+Assume the miss rates and the miss penalties in question 2.8 part (c).

+2.8c: misses per instruction for a certain workload suite is 0.00664 for direct mapped, 0.00366 for two-way set associative, 0.000987 for four-way set associative, and 0.000266 for eight-way set associative cache.
+Overall, there are 0.3 data references per instruction.
+Assume cache misses take 10 ns in all models.

+a) What is the average memory access time of the current cache (in cycles) versus the way-predicted cache?

+Memory access time = hit time + miss rate * miss penalty

+Miss rate for 4-way SA cache is 0.000987.
+Miss rate for direct-mapped is 0.00664.
+Im assuming the hit time is 1 cycle.
+It says miss penalty is 10ns in all cache models.
+Not sure how to convert between ns and cycles.

+b) If all other components could operate with the faster way-predicted cache cycle time (including the main memory), what would be the impact on performance from using the way-predicted cache?

+The impact on performance can be calculated by dividing memory access time for 4-way SA cache by the direct-mapped cache.

+c) Way-predicted caches have usually been used only for instruction caches that feed an instruction queue or buffer.
+Imagine that you want to try out way prediction on a data cache.
+Assume that you have 80% prediction accuracy and that subsequent operations (e.g., data cache access of other instructions, dependent operations) are issued assuming a correct way prediction.
+Thus, a way misprediction necessitates a pipe flush and replay trap, which requires 15 cycles.
+Is the change in average memory access time per load instruction with data cache way prediction positive or negative, and how much is it?

+Cannot answer without result from a.

+d) As an alternative to way prediction, many large associative L2 caches serialize tag and data access, so that only the required dataset array needs to be activated.
+This saves power but increases the access time.
+Use CACTI’s detailed Web interface for a 0.065 μm process 1 MB four-way set associative cache with 64 byte blocks, 144 bits read out, 1 bank, only 1 read/ write port, 30 bit tags, and ITRS-HP technology with global wires.
+What is the ratio of the access times for serializing tag and data access in comparison to parallel access?

+Don't have access to the tool.

 ## 11 - 1.10
 Server farms such as Google and Yahoo! provide enough compute capacity for the highest request rate of the day.
 Imagine that most of the